JankGaming/jankbot-modules/coins/README.md

-#Coins module for Jankbot
+# Coins module for Jankbot
 By JankDota

-To use this module, copy this directory into Jankbot's bot_modules/ directory.

 Once installed, Jankbot will have a currency!
 You can even name the currency whatever you like!